fbq('track', 'ViewContent'); fbq('track', 'Lead');

 There’s more on the front: when the weather posed a challenge, the company tunnelled through three mountains to build a conveyor belt to transport limestone while ensuring minimum damage to the environment; when current operational practices required it to stop work after every 65 days, Ambuja engineers kept their plants running for a record 156-plus days with their sheer ingenuity and grit.

 It’s not just the indomitable spirit of its people that have led the company to scale new heights but also the realisation that betterment of the society lies in empowering and enriching its people.
 The first Ambuja Knowledge Centre was set up in 2009 to serve as a knowledge sharing platform for architects, engineers and construction professionals.
 AKC aims to create a repository of resources in the field of cement and concrete and also to enrich and educate people.

 In 2008, the company adopted a goal of ‘Zero Harm’ working environment.
 It allocated resources to strengthen its Occupational Hazard and Safety (OH&S) Management System.
 This goal helped Ambuja Cement win the OH&S Excellence Awards 2014.

 The company’s community outreach programme, measures for sustainability and water conservation, agricultural interventions project and its environment protection measures conform to the standards set by the world’s best.
-Ambuja Cement is the only cement company in India to be four times water positive.
+Ambuja Cement is the only cement company in India to be eight times water positive.

 The company adopted a sustainable rural marketing model in 2007 to provide technical assistance in building rural infrastructure and impart training skills to villagers.
 In the same year, Suresh K Neotia, Chairman, Ambuja Cement, was awarded the prestigious Padma Bhushan award for his contribution to Indian Business and Industry.